intel-lab-lkp/linux/Documentation/kbuild/modules.rst

 		make -C $KDIR M=$PWD foo.ko
 		make -C $KDIR M=$PWD ./

+	($KDIR refers to the path of the kernel source directory.)

 3. Creating a Kbuild File for an External Module
 ================================================